 - Belvedere Lookout, Moorea – Situated on Moorea, Belvedere Lookout offers the sweeping views of the island and certainly warrants the hike up.
 A number of marae (traditional temples) are scattered in the area just off the main road leading up to the lookout.

 - Visit a Marae – Marae are Polynesian temples where people came to offer up gifts to the Gods.
 The most impressive is Taputapuatea on the island of Raiatea but fans of Polynesian archaeology will also enjoy a trip to the Opunohu Valley, which stretches from the head of Cook’s Bay up towards Belvédère on Moorea Island and has marae dotted all over the walking trail.

 - Go whale watching - June and July marks whale watching season in the Austral Islands south of Tahiti.
 Pods of humpback whales swim to Rurutu and Tubuai from Antarctica to bear their young and this makes for one of the most spectacular sights you are likely to see on your travels.

-- Harrison Smith Botanical Gardens – These tropical gardens span over 135 hectares.
+- Wander through Harrison Smith Botanical Gardens – These tropical gardens span over 135 hectares.
 There are hundreds of trees, shrubs, plants, flowers, and even lily ponds.It is located right next to the Gauguin Museum.

-- Mataiva – Although there is little in the way of tourist ‘attractions’ on this island, there are easily accessible beaches, multiple snorkeling spots, and lots of beautiful fish.
+- Relax on Mataiva – Although there is little in the way of tourist ‘attractions’ on this island, there are easily accessible beaches, multiple snorkeling spots, and lots of beautiful fish.
 In the Tuamotus, you will also find a few noteworthy archaeological sites.